mal0101/Kaggle-Submissions/README.md

 - **Model validation** - Cross-validation and performance evaluation
 - **Final submission** - Best performing model and predictions

-## Key Learnings

-This section will be updated with insights and techniques learned from each competition:
-- Data preprocessing techniques
-- Feature engineering strategies
-- Model selection and ensemble methods
-- Cross-validation strategies
-- Domain-specific approaches

 ## Setup and Usage